locoframework/loco-js/README.md

 ### 6.0  _(2022-01-XX)_

+* an ability to create more instances of `Loco` that can point to backends located on different domains
 * exports have changed
 * `emit` messages via `Loco` instance method
 * `authorizationHeader` is a new `init` function param